 Brexit means leaving the Common Fisheries Policy.
 This offers the opportunity to re-think and improve fisheries policy in the UK to make it more sustainable.

-Fish stocks move across borders, however, so we will still have to cooperate with the EU in some way to ensure the sustainable management of our marine resources.
+Fish stocks move across borders, however, so the UK will still have to cooperate with the EU in some way to ensure the sustainable management of our marine resources.

 Future trade agreements with the EU and other countries will affect both the marine environment and profits, employment and rural development in fishing communities.